 We Make Learning More Hands-On

-Let's get creative!
+It's time to get creative!
 Our Engineering courses in Indiana feature:

-- Teamwork: Buddying up to take on challenges, students learn how to work together and enhance their personal communication skills.
+- Teamwork: Collaborative tasks help students learn how to work together and communicate more effectively.